George Hotel, Dunoon

-The George Hotel was a hotel and bar formerly located at today's 73 George Street in Dunoon, Argyll and Bute, Scotland.
+The George Hotel was a hotel and bar formerly located at today's 73 George Street in Dunoon, Cowal, Argyll and Bute, Scotland.
 Now a private residence, it is a Category C listed building, built around 1800.

 Built in the Georgian style, the building is two storeys in the main block, three bays wide.
 It has an in-line extension on the right side of the building, which is two bays wide.
 It has astragal chimneys on all three stacks.